(please scroll down)

 The Don Valley Stompers

 Young and enthusiastic band brings the traditional music from the streets of New Orleans up here to Toronto.
-Led by Toby Hughes, the band has been resident at Paully's Pub, Sundays. |
+Led by Toby Hughes, the band has effectively morphed into The New Orleans Connection, but still plays occasional gigs under the DVS name, especially featuring Miz.
+Debbie on vocals. |

 |

-The Figleaf Jazz Band
+The Excelsior Jazz Band

 |